danbev/learning-ai/notes/llava.md

     ggml_backend_buffer_init_tensor(buffer, tensor);
 }
 ```
-Notice that this is updating the buffer field and the data field of the tensor.
+Notice that this is updating the buffer field and the data field is set to the
+memory address on the CUDA device.

 And `ggml_backend_buffer_init_tensor`
 ```c